-Best TV Buying Guide: Welcome to TechRadar's round-up of the best TVs you can buy in 2017.
+Best TV Buying Guide: Settle in for TechRadar's round-up of the best TV sets you can get your hands on in 2019.

-In the mean time, if you're looking for the best-of-the-best TV out there today without limits or stipulations then this is the place for you.
+But, if you're looking for the best-of-the-best TV out there today without limits or stipulations, this is the place for you.

 "So, should I buy a TV now or wait it out?"

 We hear this question a lot.
 Like most technology, TVs are getting incrementally better all the time, but recently there has been a huge flurry of progress as manufacturers have rushed to embrace new display standards including Ultra HD and HDR.